starrydata/engineer-blog/bokeh_scatter_plot_performance_marker_border_type/readme.md

 To assess and compare the performance of scatter plots in Bokeh with large datasets, we generated four types of HTML files using Bokeh and evaluated the following metrics:

 1. **Initial Rendering Time**
-2. **Highlight Feature Speed**, which is the primary functionality of the Starrydata Visualizer.
+2. **Highlight Feature Speed**, the primary functionality of the Starrydata Visualizer.

 ---